What Does it Mean to Study Design?

 Bachelor's Degrees in Design

 Online bachelor's degrees in design are more specialized and can range from graphic design to animation.
 Online graphic design courses for college credit include more work with design fundamentals and hands-on practical experience with the techniques and mechanics of the chosen career path.
-For example, a bachelor of science in information technology with a concentration in graphics and multimedia will leave you with a sound knowledge of the latest professional tools used for vector graphics, vector graphics animation and image processing.
+For example, a Bachelor of Science in information technology with a concentration in graphics and multimedia may be a good way to learn about the professional tools used for vector graphics, vector graphics animation and image processing.

 Anyone wishing to work in Web design and development will need some knowledge of coding languages such as HTML and Java.
 Web design college courses should also cover software, networking protocols and graphics applications such as Photoshop, Fractal Painter, and 3-D modeling.
 A bachelor of fine arts in visual communications can include advanced training in the latest software such as Dreamweaver, Photoshop, and Pagemaker.
 Industrial designers use sophisticated computer applications for the aerospace, automotive, and electronics industries.